 Bralettes have never been the same since.
 From trendy piece to a classic, it’s become such a staple in women’s wardrobes.

 Bralettes are not the only thing that’s trendy right now.
 Going completely braless is becoming more and more common as women remove the shame from the act.

 Turning to bralettes is women’s way of taking over the perception of their bodies as it is, not from the perspective of the male gaze but from their own.

 But, there’s so much more to each of them that differentiates one from the other.
-Physical appearance and composition alone can distinguish a bra from a bralette and the other way around.
+Physical appearance and composition alone can distinguish a bra vs bralette and the other way around.

 They only agree in certain general aspects but they’re immediately canceled out by a more prominent contrast.
 However, there’s one thing they’re both completely similar at.

-So many things have happened since the inception of bras as we know them today.
+So many things have happened since the inception of bras as I know them today.
 One stand-out event in its history is the burning of bras that was instigated in the ‘60s by feminist activists.